-The Radio Hobbyist follows me, a ham radio operator (VE3CNU) as I test various gear out in different situations, comparing one radio against another, or making recommendations for radio equipment and methods.
+The Radio Hobbyist follows me (Rick Blythe), a ham radio operator (VE3CNU) as I test various gear out in different situations, comparing one radio against another, or making recommendations for radio equipment and methods.
 Videos range from Ham Radio to shortwave and action-band scanning, with a little Utility DXing thrown in too.
 Lots of exclusive stuff, and the occasional cat.

-The amateur radio service (amateur service and amateur-satellite service) is established by the International Telecommunication Union (ITU) through the Radio Regulations.
-National governments regulate technical and operational characteristics of transmissions and issue individual station licenses with a unique identifying call sign, which must be used in all transmissions.
+The amateur radio service (amateur service and amateur satellite service) is established by the International Telecommunication Union (ITU) through the Radio Regulations.
+National governments regulate the technical and operational characteristics of transmissions and issue individual station licenses with a unique identifying call sign, which must be used in all transmissions.

 Amateur operators must hold an amateur radio license which is obtained by passing a government test demonstrating adequate technical radio knowledge and legal knowledge of the host government’s radio regulations.

 Radio amateurs are limited to the use of small frequency bands, the amateur radio bands, allocated throughout the radio spectrum, but within these bands are allowed to transmit on any frequency using a variety of voice, text, image, and data communications modes.
 This enables communication across a city, region, country, continent, the world, or even into space.

 In many countries, amateur radio operators may also send, receive, or relay radio communications between computers or transceivers connected to secure virtual private networks on the Internet.